Class Teachers: Miss Rouse (3AR), Mrs Brown (3/4DB) and Mrs Fella (4SH)

 SWIMMING: Year 4 - Monday

-HOMEWORK: Maths and English given on Thursdays and due in on Tuesdays.
+HOMEWORK: Maths and English given on Thursdays and due in on Mondays.

 TT ROCKSTARS: Your child can use these safely at home at any point under your supervision and monitoring.
 You can also check on their progress at any stage.